-Jewish Studies (For 2015–2016 academic year) Professors
+(For 2016–2017 academic year)

-Kepnes, A.S.
-Nakhimovsky Associate Professor
+Professors Kepnes, A.S.
+Nakhimovsky

-Cushing (Director) Visiting Instructor
+Associate Professor Cushing (Director)

-Sheinfeld Senior Lecturer
+Senior Lecturer Guez

-, Dauber, Guez, Kepnes, A.S.
+Advisory Committee Cushing (Director), Dauber, Guez, Kepnes, A.S.
 Nakhimovsky, Nemes, Stahlberg

 The Jewish Studies Program at Colgate encompasses a wide range of studies in Jewish religion, history, politics, and arts.
 In recognition of the complex interaction between religion and culture in Jewish life and the diversity of Jewish historical experience, the program in Jewish studies at Colgate is necessarily interdisciplinary.
 The Jewish studies minor makes use of faculty and course offerings in the arts and humanities, social sciences, and university studies, and encourages students to explore their particular interests, be they religious, literary, or political.

 The center was dedicated in 1993 as a campus home for Jewish studies, as well as for Jewish religious and secular life.
 The center houses a Jewish book, music, and film library, as well as computer facilities.
 All students and faculty are encouraged to make use of these resources.